-The definitions of freedom found on internet search engines will give you more insight on how we can perceive freedom and apply it to our everyday lives.
-It also gives us an answer to why it’s meaning differ from one individual to another.
+The definitions of freedom found on internet search engines will give you more insight into how we can perceive freedom and apply it to our everyday lives.
+It also gives us an answer to why its meaning differs from one individual to another.

 Answering the Question

-What freedom means to me can be placed be made through one word, “Equality”.
-Before I can began thinking of my freedom, I have to consider whether I have the equal ability to access and pursue those values that govern the society I live in.
-To remove the chains and build a fence around me does not give me freedom but gives me that false security of mobility.
+What freedom means to me can be placed made through one word, “Equality”.
+Before I can begin thinking of my freedom, I have to consider whether I have the equal ability to access and pursue those values that govern the society I live in.
+Removing the chains and building a fence around me does not give me freedom but gives me that false security of mobility.
 I am free from the chains, but I am limited to the confines of the area that I am fenced.
-When you remove the fence, you give me a social status which establishes that invisible barrier that confines me to the limits of what you and others think I can do or achieve.
+When you remove the fence, you give me a social status that establishes that invisible barrier that confines me to the limits of what you and others think I can do or achieve.

 Freedom is that dream that pushes me daily to achieve equality.
-Freedom is that dream that keeps me vigilant on how I carry and present myself to my community.
+Freedom is that dream that keeps me vigilant in how I carry and present myself to my community.
 Freedom is that dream which informs me that it is not regulated by what I think should be, but what others think.
-Freedom is the one thing that gives me a quality of life in which I can only hope to control while knowing it is really controlled by forces other than myself.
-Without freedom there is no me, just a shell or puppet of what is imagined of what I should be.
-With freedom there is always the dream of what I can be, with the hopes of equality always in my reach.
+Freedom is the one thing that gives me a quality of life that I can only hope to control while knowing it is controlled by forces other than myself.
+Without freedom, there is no me, just a shell or puppet of what is imagined of what I should be.
+With freedom, there is always the dream of what I can be, with the hopes of equality always in my reach.